Police in contact with Cabinet Office over reports of lockdown-breaking No10 party

 The party on May 20 comes just five days after another gathering that took place in the garden of No10 where Mr Johnson and wife Carrie Johnson were pictured in the garden having wine and cheese.

-The leaked email sent by Mr Reynolds who has worked in Mr Johnson’s private office since October 2019, as reported by ITV News.
+The leaked email was sent by Mr Reynolds who has worked in Mr Johnson’s private office since October 2019, as reported by ITV News.

 The full email says: “Hi all,